gjparent/gjparent.github.io/README.md

 ## Geneviève J. Parent
 Bonjour!
 I'm a research scientist leading the **Laboratory of genomics** at Institut Maurice Lamontagne from the Department of Fisheries and Oceans Canada (DFO).
 My broad interest is evolutionary biology.
-I use tools such as those developped to study population genomics, quantitative genetics, transcriptomics, and eDNA to seek how organisms isolate or adapt to various biotic and abiotic factors.
-As a new research scientist for DFO, I'm focusing on approaches to ease the utilisation of these tools by my colleagues to improve fisheries and biodiversity management.
+I use population genomics, quantitative genetics, transcriptomics, and eDNA detection methods to understand how organisms isolate or adapt to various biotic and abiotic factors.
+As a new research scientist for DFO, I'm also simplifying the approaches associated with these fields for my colleagues and DFO clients in order to improve fisheries and biodiversity management.

 ### Current research projects
 1. **PANOMICS**: integrating genomics to current and future spatial management of northern shrimp (Pandalus borealis) along the Canadian coast